 Summary: How to Overcome Expressive Aphasia

-Expressive aphasia occurs when there is damage to the Broca’s area of the brain, which controls speech production (Broca’s area).
+Expressive aphasia occurs when there is damage to the part of the brain that controls speech production (Broca’s area).
 Individuals often exhibit effortful speech and struggle with speaking and writing.

 This does not mean the person has lost their intelligence.
 It simply means their brain needs extra time to retrieve the right words.
 Fortunately, a steady speech therapy exercise plan can help people improve expressive aphasia.